-Intially, working with traumatic distress I go slowly and respectfully because a ‘quick fix’ is not always appropriate.
-Using hypnosis and guided relaxation the aim is to give you breathing space.
+Intially, working with traumatic distress I go slowly and respectfully because a ‘quick fix’ is often not appropriate.
+Using Emotional Freedom Techniques and focused breathing practices, the aim is to give you breathing space.

-Maybe you’re wondering … “If I’ve coped this long,
+Are you wondering … “If I’ve coped this long, why dig things up”?

 You pass as ‘normal’ … almost no one guesses about your brush with trauma … unless you tell them.
 If you’re wondering if it makes sense to start digging around in the past now, perhaps some of these questions have crossed your mind:

-Often with the most personal of matters, it’s best to take it ‘up or out’. … that is, to explore thoughts and feelings in a safe and private space … in case in a few weeks’ or months’ time you wish you hadn’t spilled out all your fears to your nearest and dearest.
-Maybe there are people who could do with hearing about how you feel … but that can happen if, and when you feel ready, and in the way that feels right for you.
+Often with the most personal matters, it’s best to take it ‘up or out’. … that is, to explore thoughts and feelings in a safe, private space.
+This is in case – in a few weeks or months – you wish you hadn’t spilled out all your fears to your nearest and dearest.
+Perhaps there are people who could do with hearing about how you feel … but that can happen if, and when you feel ready, and in the way that feels right for you.

-In the end, you will build a bridge and get over it.
-However, you may want to put the past to rest first.
-Or throw it out … or tear it up … whichever metaphor feels like the right thing to do.
-Then you’ll want to make sure your bridge is a strong bridge.
+Ultimately, you will build a bridge and get over it.
+But you may want to put the past to rest first.
+Or throw it out … or tear it up … whatever feels like the right thing to do.
+Then you can build a stronger bridge.

-I feel like I’m unfinished … that maybe parts of me got lost on the way or somehow I never got to grow up.
+I feel like I’m unfinished … that maybe parts of me got lost on the way or somehow I never grew up.
 Does that sound weird?

 If you’ve spent time and energy on self-protection over a period of time, there may be aspects of yourself and your growth as a person that got sidelined.
-Part of the work of reclaiming your life is recognising that you may need to build some muscles you didn’t know you had – perhaps in areas like confidence, trust, resilience, independence, self-responsibility, or the art of making positive choices … and so on.
+Part of the work of reclaiming your life is recognising that you may need to build some muscles you didn’t know you had – in areas like confidence, trust, flexibility, independence, self-responsibility.
+You may also need to learn the art of making positive choices.

 Isn’t life too short to keep the negative stuff constantly in the frame?

 Well, the ‘stuff’ is there anyway.
-The more you ignore it, the louder or more painfully it will make its presence known.
+The more you ignore it, the louder or more painfully it will be for you.
 You can live with it until it becomes too unconfortable.
 Maybe even then, you can live with it bubbling underground.
 However, settling and releasing the distress of trauma will support you in living more creatively and expansively.

 I’m afraid to look at this.
 Do I have to go through it all again?

 I hear you, and the answer is “No”.
-As an esteemed teacher used to say, you can go around or over … you don’t need to go through the pain again.
+You can go around or over … you don’t need to go through the pain again.
 You don’t have to reactivate the trauma.
-The work is not always easy and that’s why it’s done at the right pace with a light touch.
+This work can be challenging and that’s why I work at your pace with a light touch.

 You have all the resources you need …